Skip to main content

 The notice must state a date for the tenant to leave.[16]
 After this date, the landlord can start court possession proceedings.

-The notice period depends on the ground used.
+The notice period depends on the ground used and when the notice was served.

 Find out more about rent arrears possession.